paramanandnarsinhabhat/Improving-Deep-Learning-Model/README.md

 Image augmentation significantly contributes to enhancing the model's ability to generalize from the training data, leading to improved performance in classifying emergency and non-emergency vehicles.

 Thank you for exploring this project on vehicle classification using image augmentation techniques.

+# Emergency vs Non-Emergency Vehicle Classification with Image Augmentation

+## Overview
+This project aims to classify vehicles into emergency and non-emergency categories using a deep learning model.
+The unique aspect of this project is the use of image augmentation techniques to enhance the training dataset, thereby improving the model's ability to generalize and perform on unseen data.

+## Getting Started

+### Dependencies
+- Python
+- Numpy
+- Pandas
+- Matplotlib
+- tqdm
+- scikit-learn
+- Keras (with TensorFlow backend)

+### Dataset
+The dataset consists of vehicle images labeled as either emergency or non-emergency.
+It is loaded from a CSV file, `emergency_classification.csv`, containing image names and their corresponding labels.

+## Implementation Steps

+### 1. Data Preprocessing
+- Load the dataset and normalize the pixel values of images.
+- Split the dataset into training and validation sets.

+### 2. Image Augmentation
+Utilize Keras's `ImageDataGenerator` to apply real-time data augmentation techniques, including:
+- Rotation
+- Width and height shifting
+- Horizontal and vertical flipping
+- Fill mode adjustment

+### 3. Model Building
+- Define a neural network architecture with layers such as `Dense`, `BatchNormalization`, `Dropout`, and `Flatten`.
+- Use the Adam optimizer with a learning rate of `1e-5`.
+- Compile the model with binary cross-entropy loss and accuracy metrics.

+### 4. Model Training
+- Train the model using the `fit_generator` method to accommodate real-time data augmentation.
+- Plot the training and validation loss, as well as accuracy, to visualize the model's performance over epochs.

+### 5. Model Evaluation
+- Predict on the training and validation sets.
+- Convert predicted probabilities to binary class labels.
+- Calculate and display the training and validation accuracy.

+## Usage
+Run the script after ensuring all dependencies are installed and the dataset is placed in the specified directory.
+The script performs data preprocessing, augmentation, model training, and evaluation, outputting the model's accuracy and loss plots.

+## Visualization
+The project includes visualization of the model's training and validation loss and accuracy, providing insights into the learning process and the impact of image augmentation.

+## Conclusion
+Image augmentation significantly enhances the model's ability to classify emergency and non-emergency vehicles by providing a diverse set of training examples.
+This project showcases a straightforward implementation of augmentation techniques and deep learning for image classification.

+Thank you for exploring this Emergency vs Non-Emergency Vehicle Classification project.